 "If You Don't Ask, You Don't Get"

 A couple of things happened.
 People would drop in my cubicle and ask me to do projects for them.
 Lots of projects: pet portraits, home portraits, caricatures of people who were retiring.
-Each more exciting and challenging than the others.
+Each more exciting and challenging than the last.

 Then, I heard that a group of friends were putting on a production of Amadeus at the Concord Players.
 I pitched that I could do a caricature of the entire cast as a gift to their director, and I proposed my fee.
 All they could do is say No, right?
 They accepted.

 We settled on a price that they could afford and that was fair to me.

 Back in the day, I would wait around for people to come to me.
 Now I get it: You set an intention.
 You go outside your comfort zone.
 And then things happen.

 Put yourself out there, and, with a little enthusiasm, the results may surprise you.
 Stevie Wonder was right.
 If you don't ask, you don't get.

 Here's the director of the play, proudly displaying a caricature of her 18-person cast.